On This Page:

 There are several basic steps to setting up a new Moodle course.
-Use this page as a guide and follow the links to OIT support articles that explain your options in greater detail.
+Use this page as a guide and follow the links to IT support articles that explain your options in greater detail.

 Before you start building your first Moodle course, it may be helpful to review A Quick Tour of Moodle for Instructors and explore Introduction to Cryptozoology, our example course.
-All instructors who have requested a Moodle course are enrolled as students in Crypto101, and will see a link to the sample course in their My Courses navigation.
+All instructors who have requested a Moodle course are enrolled as students in Crypto101, and will see a link to the sample course in their My courses block.

 To copy a previous Moodle course rather than build a new course from scratch, see Reuse a Moodle Course using "Import."

 To print this section in checklist form, see: Checklist for Building a New Moodle Course in Moodle 2.8 (PDF, 357K)